Nirma/UIDeviceComplete/README.md

 ## Contributing to this project
 **Contributions are highly welcome**

-If there is something you wish to fix about the project, propose to add to the project or any other kind of enhancement please feel free to send over a pull request or open an issue for this project.
+If there is something you wish to fix about the project, or wish to add any other kind of enhancements, propose to add to the project.
+Please feel free to send over a pull request or open an issue for this project.

 ## License